Emergency/Disaster Readiness & Recovery for Wisconsin's Arts Industry

-Natural disasters affect everyone, and leave effects that can reverberate throughout affected communities days, weeks, months, or even years after an extreme event.
-Cultural institutions, arts organizations, and artists alike are impacted by these types of events.
+Natural disasters, emergencies, and critical life events can affect anyone, and leave effects that can reverberate for days, weeks, months, or even years throughout affected lives and communities.
+Artists, cultural institutions, arts administrators, and arts organizations can all be impacted by these types of extreme events.

 The Federal Emergency Management Agency (FEMA)